 Join Jen Kramer for an in-depth discussion in this video Planning your website, part of Joomla!
-3.3 Essentials: Working with Content.
+3.3 Essential Training: Working with Content.

 - Do you have a plan for this website that you're about to build?
 No?
 Well, you're not alone.
 If you think back to school, way back in the old days when we wrote term papers, we were taught to write an outline for our term paper first.
 Then we were taught to write the very middle of the paper, and then finally the introduction and conclusion.
 And then, finally, after all that, we would proofread everything and make sure that the paper was perfect.